Stai navigando con un browser obsoleto. per favore aggiorna il tuo browser per migliorare la tua esperienza e la tua sicurezza.

 What are the requirements to access the selection?

-Investment opportunities should have the following characteristics in order to proceed with the selection:
+Investment opportunities must meet the following criteria to proceed with selection:

-2. target start-ups with high development potential, with a particular focus on SMEs in the ecological transition sectors and those implementing innovative projects, including small and medium-sized enterprises created from spin-offs of large enterprises, the latter only if the spin-off occurred on or after 1 February 2020, featuring a significant degree of scalability;
+1. They must involve start-ups with high growth potential, with particular attention to SMEs in the green transition supply chains and SMEs carrying out innovative projects, including small and medium-sized enterprises born from spin-offs of large enterprises characterized by a significant degree of scalability;

-3. relate to the green technology sector, with regard to investments aimed at fostering the ecological transition also with reference to sectors in the areas of, in particular, the use of renewable energy sources, the circular economy, sustainable mobility, energy efficiency, waste management and energy storage, or other ecological transition sectors;
+2. They must concern the green technology sector, focusing on investments aimed at promoting the green transition, particularly in the areas of renewable energy use, circular economy, sustainable mobility, energy efficiency, waste management, energy storage, or other areas related to the ecological transition;

-4. comply with technical guidelines on applying the Do No Significant Harm (DNSH) principle.
-In order not to jeopardise compliance with the DNSH principle, only projects involving activities that comply with relevant EU and national environmental legislation will be considered.
-For more details on excluded activities and Nace/Ateco codes, please refer to section 2 “Characteristics of the target enterprises” of the Invitation to submit proposals
+3. They must comply with the technical guidelines on the application of the Do No Significant Harm (DNSH) principle.
+In order to ensure compliance with the DNSH principle, only projects involving activities that conform to the relevant EU and national environmental regulations will be considered.
+For more details on excluded activities and NACE/ATECO codes, refer to section 2 'Characteristics of Target Companies' of the Call for Proposals.

 What documentation must be submitted and how?